gillianoc/COMP3005-A3/README.md

 - compile with 'javac StudentManager.java'
 - run with 'java StudentManager'

+See demo video for this program here: https://vimeo.com/1135402864?fl=ip&fe=ec

 IMPORTANT NOTES:
 1) This program does not have error checking implemented, which means all data inputted for queries must conform to field requirements (i.e. not null and/or unique if applicable), be the correct data type, and correct format (in the case of dates, which must be 'yyyy-mm-dd').